BA (Hons) Education - Top UpSouthwark Campus

 - We welcome applications from everyone interested in furthering their education, including mature students.

-If you are a mature student and your qualifications fall short of those above, your application may still be considered if you can provide evidence of working in an educational setting.
-An interview and a written task will be used to assess your suitability.
+If you are a mature student and your qualifications fall short of those above, your application may still be considered on the basis on your work experience in an educational setting.

 Please also take a look at our What's On event's page to see upcoming Open Days